voskanyan069/ChessGame/README.md

 - ~~Test and fix game with multiple players and spectators~~
 - ~~Add board rotation feature~~
 - ~~Add commands for spectator mode~~
+- ~~Add lock icon for rooms with password for GetRooms command output~~
+- Close session when one of players leave room
+  - ~~Close session for both players~~
+  - Clean the room from server
+  - Test it for spectator mode
+- Organize exit codes for each error
+- Add connection handler
+- Implement checkmate